Once you have gone live with Workday, what are some of the key areas upon which to keep focused?Digital HR Insights Community

 Do you need help ensuring your Workday setup develops with your business, or perhaps any of the issues discussed here resonate with you?

-If so, or to simply to discuss how Tietoevry can be of service, contact us via contact form, or me directly by email at firstname.lastname@example.org
+If so, or to simply discuss how Tietoevry can be of service, contact us via the contact form.

 Ian has been working in the Workday ecosystem since 2013, both as a customer and as a consultant, and so is well placed to assist both new and existing Workday customers.
 Ian is certified in Workday Core HCM, Absence Management, Advanced Reporting and Launch, focusing primarily on Absence Management and Advanced Reporting projects and post production support.